SHOBUsi/secure-network-design-cisco-pkt/03-firewall-acl-vpn.md

 - `privilege 15` — full admin access (all commands)
 - `privilege 5` — read-only style access (show commands, limited config)

-The auditor account exists for compliance reviews — they can inspect the configuration without being able to change it.
+The auditor account exists for compliance reviews; they can inspect the configuration without being able to change it.

 ### Verify SSH Access